samhh/bukubrow-webext/README.md

 ## Contributing

-The WebExtension is written in strict TypeScript, utilising React for rendering and Redux with thunks for state management, and makes heavy use of the functional library Purify for ADT-driven data management and enhanced type safety.
+The WebExtension is written in strict TypeScript, utilising React for rendering and Redux with thunks for state management, and makes heavy use of the functional library `fp-ts` for ADT-driven data management and enhanced type safety.
 Yarn is used for dependency management and task running.
 Data is fetched from the host via native messaging.